 Essential growth projections to document:

-For many growing ecommerce businesses, a single optimally-located fulfillment center or a two-warehouse solution offers the best balance of efficiency and manageability.
+For most growing ecommerce brands, a single optimally-located fulfillment center or a two-warehouse setup delivers the best balance of cost and manageability.

 Decode contract traps to avoid expensive exit penalties